 I’m tremendously proud of how well the skeleton tuxedo jacket turned out, as well as my random Bond Girl dress and accessories.
 We were both very comfortable wearing these costumes and I think they’re ready for DragonCon without the costumes themselves needing any modifications.
 In the pictures above, Jerome is using my cane from Labyrinth, but we could find a more screen accurate skull top cane for him to carry in the future.
 I could also purchase a more screen accurate skeleton key like the one she held up in the elevator scene.
 That should be easy to track down on Etsy.

-Would anyone care to see the costume build for Mr. Bond or his Mexico City Bond Girl?
-Let me know in the comments below and I’ll add them to the queue for later this year.
-I really enjoyed painting the skeleton tuxedo jacket and would be happy to share the painting process and the rest of the costume builds for Mr. Bond and his lady friend.
+If you would like to see the costume build for Mr. Bond or his Mexico City Bond Girl, read Costuming James Bond from Spectre and Costuming Mexico City Bond Girl from Spectre.
+I really enjoyed painting the skeleton tuxedo jacket and I’m happy to share the painting process and the rest of the costume builds for Mr. Bond and his lady friend.

 Inspiration for Saturday’s group costume was from one of my favorite childhood (yes, I’m that old) films, Labyrinth featuring David Bowie being typical gender-fluid David Bowie in his portrayal of the Goblin King.
 When he passed away last year, the three of us (my husband, niece and I) attended a midnight showing of Labyrinth at the River Oaks Theater here in Houston.
 After a couple glasses of wine that night, which is how every creative idea happens, I was inspired to recreate the Goblin King but with my own personal feminine spin (yet gender-fluid).
 I do love playing the misunderstood villain, and I do enjoy a good gender swapped costume.
 To add to the gender-swapping fun, my husband wore Sarah’s vest from the film, and my niece dressed up as a grownup Toby.